 What Is Growth Driven Web Design

 Growth driven design is a new approach to web design.
 Born out of the HubSpot ecosphere, GDD is the brainchild of Luke Summerfield @SavvyLuke.
 The concept is taking a systematic, analytical approach to designing (or redesigning) a website.
 Instead of approaching the entire project as a whole, GDD breaks the project up into bite size chunks that can be strategized and completed on an ongoing basis.
 This not only provides a constant flow of wins or progress throughout the project, but allows for greater mobility throughout the project.
 We all know things rarely go as planned.
+In the balance lies the difference between good and bad web design.
 GDD allows you to make changes on the fly which would otherwise be a major headache with traditional website projects.

 So how does it work?

 Growth driven design starts off with a complete analysis of your existing website or proposal for new one.
 Using tools such as analytics, heat maps, customer feedback, and other factors that might be specific to certain sites or industries, we begin to identify the core of a website that is fundamental for all other aspects of the site.
 This is the most important (and most relevant) information about the business.